dan2468/devopera/src/articles/_posts/2017-08-22-introducing-ska-ssh-key-authority.md

 that not only allows us to manage accesses but also to tune plenty of possible SSH hardening settings per user.
 Diverse service specification (from servers using only server-to-server access and to servers available for all users that are in our company LDAP) resulted in a very flexible solution.
-Still, it has not lost it’s simple and responsive interface - because of the people who work on this!
+Still, it has not lost its simple and responsive interface - because of the people who work on this!

 Today, after few years of using, fixing and expanding our system with more features, we would like